Seenkao/fast_StrToInt/README.md

 ***

-38 user-defined functions to convert strings to numbers.
+38 user-defined functions to convert strings to numbers (actually 19, for unicode they are duplicated).
 Six for direct indication
 __are common__:
 - function __geStrToInt__(const Str: useString; out Value: maxIntVal; Size: LongWord = isInteger): Boolean; - for signed decimal numbers.